-Length is a deciding factor in the approach you take to making a video; it affects editing, script, budget and even the platform you choose to distribute it on.
+Video length is a deciding factor in the approach you take to making any video; it affects editing, script, budget and even the platform you choose to distribute it on.
 This is why it’s prudent to decide your goals and core message beforehand.
 Bitesize content is great practice for this.

-In art a popular exercise is to get life class artists to render the human figure in a restricted amount of time; as little as 15 seconds.
+In art classes a popular exercise is to get students to render something in a restricted amount of time, sometimes as little as 15 seconds.
 Under pressure, you find yourself stripping away excess information and getting straight to the point.
 The same process happens in all good bitesize content - it is highly condensed and strongly motivated.

-Here are some things to consider when making a bitesize video:
+Here are some key elements to consider when making a bitesize video:

-Marketing professionals already understand the value of copywriting.
+Marketing professionals understand the value of copywriting.
 Writing for video follows the same basic principles.

 Though brief by nature, bitesize scripts can be used to direct people to other written content and relevant website pages.